China’s Xi Jinping is visiting Europe for the first time in five years – his goodwill tour will be an uphill struggle - KESQ

 Xi’s visit is set to start with one of his toughest critics.

-The Chinese leader is slated to meet European Commission President Ursula von der Leyen alongside French President Emmanuel Macron on Monday.
+The Chinese leader met European Commission President Ursula von der Leyen alongside French President Emmanuel Macron on Monday.

 Von der Leyen has spearheaded the EU’s rallying cry to “derisk” its supply chains from China over concerns about securing its key technologies, and is driving a high-stakes anti-subsidy investigation backed by France into the influx of Chinese electric vehicle (EV) imports to Europe.